 The replacement of steam engines run by coal has also improved the environment of the stations.

-Metro rail has revolutionlised the urban transport system in Kolkata and Delhi. replacement of diesel buses by CNG-run vehicles along with the introduction of metro is a welcome step towards controlling the air pollution in urban centres.
+Metro rail has revolutionlised the urban transport system in India.
+Replacement of diesel buses by CNG-run vehicles along with the introduction of metro is a welcome step towards controlling the air pollution in urban centres.